jodyphelan/elasticGraph/README.md

 #elasticgraph

-This is a very simple framework bo bind d3.js and leaflet.js visualisations with an elasticsearch data strage To install simply follow the instructions:
+This is a very simple framework to bind d3.js and leaflet.js visualisations with an elasticsearch data strage To install simply follow the instructions:
 ```
 git clone https://github.com/jodyphelan/elasticgraph.git